UFHCC-BCBSR/res-bioinfo-showcase/README.md

 ## Updating Slides

 1. Edit `slides.qmd`
-2. Run: `quarto render slides.qmd`
+2. Run: `quarto render slides.qmd` to preview the html; **slides.html should be in your .gitignore. slides.html should not be pushed**
-3. Commit and push both files
+3. Commit and push your changes.
+Github Actions will automatically render the .qmd to a hidden .html.

 ## Collaboration